Delivery-only 'ghost' kitchens flourish during pandemic

 For some in the restaurant industry, the model made it possible for them to survive the Covid-19 crisis.

-When the virus is under control and restaurants are free to serve as they did before, Mr Roper, the fast-food executive, doesn't think customers will stop ordering in or slow down.
+When the virus is under control and restaurants are free to serve as they did before, Mr Roper doesn't think customers will stop ordering in or slow down.

 "Once they learn how easy it is, the food comes on time, it's hot, it's good, just the convenience, they're going to keep doing it.